Castle Douglas town is situated in Dumfries

 churches in the town, with the St Andrews

-Church converted to the Fullarton Theatre in
+Church converted to the Fullarton Theatre in 1992.
+The

-1992.
-The theatre website lists films and
+theatre website lists films and events.

 The Fullarton Theatre is situated on the